StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 03/07/2020 - Esrin - Updated the Group Manager to use game.settings for the Destiny Pool.
+This allows replication of the destiny pool values and changes across all connected clients and persists across sessions.
+- 03/07/2020 - Esrin - Fixed Wound and Strain display on Group Manager, now uses .value instead of the deprecated .real_value.
 - 02/07/2020 - CStadther - Import fixes.
 Fixed issue if there are locked compendiums with importing.
 - 02/07/2020 - CStadther - Import fixes.
 Took specialization import out of promise all and run aftert to make sure talents in completed first.
 - 30/06/2020 - Cstadther - Import fixes.
 All talents were listed as ranked because boolean was being interpreted as a string from the import file.
 - 30/06/2020 - ezeri - Minor bugfix of the label of a skill
 - 30/06/2020 - Cstadther - Refactor dice rolling code into helper module.
 Added ad-hoc die rolling by clicking on dice icon over chat box.
 - 29/06/2020 - Cstadther - Added Specialization Importing from OggDude dataset
 - 29/06/2020 - ezeri - Added french documentation (README-fr.md)
 - 29/06/2020 - Cstadther - Added import log creation options